Urushiol-induced contact dermatitis

 Urushiol-induced contact dermatitis (also called Toxicodendron dermatitis or Rhus dermatitis) is a type of allergic contact dermatitis caused by the oil urushiol found in various plants, most notably sumac family species of the genus Toxicodendron: poison ivy, poison oak, poison sumac, and the Chinese lacquer tree.
 The name is derived from the Japanese word for the sap of the Chinese lacquer tree, urushi.
-Other plants in the sumac family (including mango, pistachio, the Burmese lacquer tree, the India marking nut tree, and the shell of the cashew) also contain urushiol, as do unrelated plants such as Ginkgo biloba.
+Other plants in the sumac family (including mango, pistachio, the Burmese lacquer tree, the India marking nut tree, and the cashew) also contain urushiol, as do unrelated plants such as Ginkgo biloba.

 As is the case with all contact dermatitis, urushiol-induced allergic rashes are a Type IV hypersensitivity reaction, also known as delayed-type hypersensitivity.
 Symptoms include itching, inflammation, oozing, and, in severe cases, a burning sensation.
+Additionally, smoke from burning plant matter may be toxic.

-The American Academy of Dermatology estimates that there are up to 50 million cases of urushiol-induced dermatitis annually in the United States alone, accounting for 10% of all lost-time injuries in the United States Forest Service.
-Poison oak is a significant problem in the rural Western and Southern United States, while poison ivy is most rampant in the Eastern United States.
-Dermatitis from poison sumac is less common.
+The American Academy of Dermatology estimates that there are up to 50 million cases of urushiol-induced dermatitis annually in the United States alone, accounting for 10% of all lost-time injuries in the U.S. Forest Service.
+Poison oak is a significant problem in the rural Western and Southern U.S., while poison ivy is most rampant in the Eastern U.S. Dermatitis from poison sumac is less common.